-Oscar Health (25.3%) and Molina Healthcare (22%) denied the most ACA marketplace claims in Plan Year 2024, per CMS Transparency in Coverage data.
+Oscar Health (25.3%) and Molina Healthcare (22%) had the highest health insurance claim denial rates among major ACA marketplace insurers in Plan Year 2024, per CMS Transparency in Coverage data.
 UnitedHealthcare dropped from 33% to 20% year-over-year.
-Kaiser Permanente has the lowest national rate at roughly 6%.
-Fewer than 1% of denied claims are ever appealed — but 44% of internal appeals succeed.
+Kaiser Permanente has the lowest rate at roughly 6%.
+Fewer than 1% of denied medical claims are ever appealed — despite 44% of internal appeals succeeding.

 How Insurance Denial Rates Are Measured